sss441803/BosonSupremacy/Readme.md

 MPI communications with cupy arrays has unexpected behaviors (therefore, we use numpy buffers exclusively for inter-rank communications).
 Not tested on other systems and therefore source of issue is unknown.

 ### Strawberryfields adn Thewalrus Issues
-Although our code base does not require the strawberryfields or thewalrus libraries, many photonics quantum computing projects may need them.
-However, we experimence some conflicts with other libraries, particularly breaking the symbols with numpy for certain linear algebra libraries such as Intel MLK.
+Although our simulation code base does not require the strawberryfields or thewalrus libraries, benchmarking may need them.
+However, we experimence some conflicts with other libraries, particularly breaking the symbols with numpy for certain linear algebra libraries such as Intel MKL.
+If such issue occurs, we recommend creating a separate environment for data analysis with the two libraries installed.

 ### PyTorch Removal
 We use PyTorch in our sampling algorithm for matrix exponentiation on GPUs.
 This is needed when creating the displacement operator from the ladder operators.
 The benefit of using GPUs is less significant when the bond dimension is large, or when the number of samples to generate is small.
 It can be removed and substituted with cpu matrix exponentiation from `scipy.linalg.expm`.